apigee-127/sway/docs/API.md

 <a name="new_module_Sway..Path_new"></a>

-#### new Path(api, path, definition, definitionFullyResolved, pathToDefinition)
+#### new Path(api, path, definition, definitionFullyResolved, pathToDefinition, isCaseSensitive)
-The Path object.

-**Note:** Do not use directly.

-**Extra Properties:** Other than the documented properties, this object also exposes all properties of the
+The Path object.**Note:** Do not use directly.**Extra Properties:** Other than the documented properties, this object also exposes all properties of the                      definition object.
-                      definition object.

 | Param | Type | Description |